If You Have A Disability, Your Employer Is Required To Make “Reasonable Accommodations” To Permit You To Continue Working

 Contact Our Orange County Office Today

-If believe you are the victim of disability discrimination, you should consult an experienced employment lawyer.
+If believe you are the victim of disability discrimination, you should consult an experienced Orange County employment litigation lawyer if you’ve been discriminated against.
 Give the Law Offices of Corbett H. Williams a call today at 949-679-9909 for a free consultation.
 Delay could cause loss of your claim.
 You can also contact us through the form below and we will respond promptly.